Oils Oils, Fats & Health

 Oils, called "Fats" in scientific and nutritional literature, are both essential to health and dangerous to health, depending on quantity, type, and which body of "experts" you chose to listen to.
-Outlined here are "currently accepted medical opinion" and some strenuous exceptions taken by medical researchers of differing stripes.
+Outlined here are "currently accepted medical opinion", and opinion from the fast growing body of experts who say "accepted medical opinion" is very wrong.

 logo